 A small and exceptionally handsome freshwater turtle that fits comfortably in the palm, adult Spotted Turtles are from 3.5 to 4.5 inches (9 to 11.5 cm) long.
 This makes Clemmys guttata the second-smallest turtle species, after the Bog Turtle (Glyptemys muhlenbergii), in the eastern United States.

-Hatchlings emerge with only one spot per each scute, but as they age and grow, they develop additional spots.
+Hatchlings emerge with but one spot per each scute, but as they age and grow, they develop additional spots.
 The black heads and necks of these turtles are also decorated with yellow and/or orange spots.
 The plastron (lower shell) is yellow-orange with black pigment along the edge of each scute.
 Unlike the familiar Eastern Box Turtle (Terrapene carolina), the plastron lacks a hinge, meaning Spotted Turtles can’t fully close their shells (like Box Turtles).
 There are a number of differences between the sexes.
 Adult male Spotted Turtles have brown eyes, concave plastrons and longer tails than females.
 Adult females have orange eyes, flat plastrons and slightly greater shell heights than males.
 The Spotted Turtle has a much flatter and more stream-lined profile compared to the higher, domed shell of the Box Turtle.